 WAC 246-282-110 Administrative provisions.

-(1) If the department finds during an inspection that any owner or person working on behalf of a shellfish operation fails to comply with any requirements of chapter 69.30 RCW, this chapter, or the NSSP Model Ordinance, then the department may issue a written statement of deficiencies or notice of correction to the owner, person in charge, or other employee of the operation who is present.
+(1) If the department finds during an inspection that an owner or person working on behalf of a shellfish operation fails to comply with any requirements of chapter 69.30 RCW, this chapter, or the NSSP Model Ordinance, the department may issue a written statement of deficiencies or notice of correction.

-(a) The statement of deficiencies or notice of correction specifies the manner in which the operation fails to comply with chapter 69.30 RCW and these rules.
-It specifies a reasonable period of time for the owner or person in charge to correct the violation(s).
+(a) The statement of deficiencies or notice of correction must specify where the operation fails to comply with chapter 69.30 RCW, this chapter, or the NSSP Model Ordinance.
+The statement of deficiencies or notice of correction must also specify a reasonable period for the owner or person in charge to correct the violation(s).

-(b) In the event the owner or person in charge fails to correct the violation(s) specified in the statement of deficiencies, the department may revoke the license and certificate of compliance for that shellfish operation or may initiate any other enforcement proceeding authorized by law.
+(b)If the owner or person in charge fails to correct the violation(s) specified in the statement of deficiencies or notice of correction, the department may revoke the license and certificate of compliance for that shellfish operation or may initiate any other enforcement proceeding authorized by law.

-(2) Any authorized representative of the department, fish and wildlife patrol officer or ex officio patrol officer may, without previously providing a statement of deficiencies, immediately seize shellfish or issue written hold orders prohibiting the disposition or sale of shellfish whenever a commercial quantity of shellfish or any amount of shellfish for sale for human consumption is on the premises of, or in the possession of, any person who:
+(2) An authorized representative of the department, fish and wildlife patrol officer or ex officio patrol officer may, without previously providing a statement of deficiencies or notice of correction, immediately seize shellfish or issue written hold orders prohibiting the disposition or sale of shellfish whenever a commercial quantity of shellfish or any amount of shellfish for sale for human consumption is on the premises of, or in the possession of, a person who:

-(a) Fails to display an original or photocopy of a valid shellfish operation license;
+(a) Fails to show an original, electronic copy, or photocopy of a valid shellfish operation license;

-(b) Is reasonably expected to have harvested the shellfish and fails to display an original or photocopy of a valid shellfish operation license and a valid harvest site certificate; or
+(b) Is reasonably expected to have harvested the shellfish and fails to show an original, electronic copy, or photocopy of a valid shellfish operation license and a valid harvest site certificate; or

-(c) Fails to maintain each container of shellfish properly tagged or labeled as required by chapter 69.30 RCW, these rules, and the NSSP Model Ordinance.
+(c) Fails to maintain each container of shellfish properly tagged or labeled as required by chapter 69.30 RCW, this chapter, and the NSSP Model Ordinance.

-(3) If the department determines during an inspection or investigation that there is reasonable cause to believe that shellfish is potentially unsafe for human consumption, then the department may issue a hold order prohibiting the disposition or sale of the shellfish pending further investigation by the department of the safety of the shellfish.
+(3) If the department determines during an inspection or investigation that there is reasonable cause to believe that shellfish is potentially unsafe for human consumption, the department may issue a hold order prohibiting the disposition or sale of the shellfish pending further investigation by the department of the safety of the shellfish.

-(a) The department must complete its further investigation within ten days.
+(a) The department must complete its further investigation within 10 days.